alachins/RAiSD-AI/README.md

      cd RAiSD-AI-master
      ./compile-RAiSD-AI.sh

-The executable is placed in the path RAiSD/raisd-master/bin/release.
-A link to the executable is placed in the installation folder, i.e., raisd-master.
+The executable is placed in the path bin/release.
+A link to the executable is placed in the installation folder, i.e., RAiSD-AI-master.

 As of version 2.7 (or later), the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) needs to be installed to compile and run RAiSD.
 The following error message (or similar) will appear if GSL is not installed and found in the expected /usr/include/gsl directory.
 In this case, please contact your system administrator to install it (RECOMMENDED).